madebits/madebits.github.io/r/nodejs-grunner.md

 * `g.throughPipe([eachFn], [flushFn])` - this is a wrapper around [through2](https://www.npmjs.com/package/through2) object streams. `eachFn(o, cbFn)` is called for every stream object. `flushFn(cbFn)`, if specified, is called when the stream ends.
 The callback `cbFn` must be called within these function's code.
 For `eachFn`, the callback is `cbFn([error], [object])` and it can be used to return an optional `object` in the successive stream.
 For `flushFn`, the callback is `cbFn([error])`.
 Both `cnFn` functions have a `cbFn.push(object)` function property to introduce additional objects in successive stream.
 See `g.startPipe` above for an example.

 * `g.setProcessMaxLifeTime(timeInMinutes, [cb])` - if set to a `timeInMinutes > 0`, then the process will terminate when that time is reached.
 To reset the timer, call same function with a new value. `0` cancels any existing timer.
-The timer is per instance, but the process is killed, no matter what instance timer expires first.
+The timer is per GRunner instance, but the process is killed, no matter what instance timer expires first.
 The optional callback `cb` is called if set, in place of `process.exit(1)`.
 The `--L` command-line option calls this function on global ` G` instance.

 * `g.envResolve(key)` - returns `process.env[key]`.
 Additionally, this function knows to process nested environment variables in values using the special `[[KEY]]` syntax.
 For example, if `K1=V1` and `K2=V2[[K1]]`, then `g.envResolve('K2')` will return `V2V1`.
 Environment variable nesting and replacement is platform specific (both syntax and behavior).
 This function offers a way to handle environment variable nesting using own platform agnostic syntax, if needed.
 Non found variables are replaced with empty values.